-- 11.3.1 Schemes shall allow members of the public, potential applicants to become members, and existing members to have access to all information associated with Scheme operations and pricing which has a material impact on them. - 11.3.2 As a minimum, Schemes shall allow members of the public ready access to the following: - a) Scheme complaints procedures (see also Section 6), including appeals procedures. - Application procedures, requirements, and charges.
-All such information shall be comprehensive and transparent such that would be applicants can make informed choices when comparing Schemes. - Information about ACIRs, what they mean, and what people can do which may involve links to other sites, such as the DCLG and DECC. - d) Scheme procedures which the public might have reasonable expectation of access to. - e) A register of the Scheme's members to allow clients and potential clients to access their members, and to undertake a basic check that an individual who has approached them is a genuine member who has a valid registration with the Scheme and is thus permitted to lodge ACIRs. - f) The Scheme Annual Report, the content of which has previously been specified by DCLG.
+- 11.3.1 Schemes shall allow Members of the public, potential applicants to become Members, and existing Members to have access to all information associated with Scheme operations and pricing which has a material impact on them. - 11.3.2 As a minimum, Schemes shall allow Members of the public ready access to the following: - a) Scheme complaints procedures (see also Section 6), including appeals procedures. - b) Application procedures, requirements, and charges.
+All such information shall be comprehensive and transparent such that would be applicants can make informed choices when comparing Schemes. - c) Information about DECs and Advisory Reports, what they mean, and what people can do - which may involve links to other sites, such as the Carbon Trust. - d) Scheme procedures which the public might have reasonable expectation of access to. - e) A register of the Scheme's Members to allow Customers and potential Customers to access their Members, and to undertake a basic check that an individual who has approached them is a genuine member who has a valid registration with the Scheme and is thus permitted to lodge DECs and Advisory Reports. - f) The Scheme Annual Report, the content of which has previously been specified by DCLG.

-11.4 Information available & support provided to members
+11.4 Information available & support provided to Members

-- 11.4.1 Members shall have access to a Scheme "help desk" (section 4.4).
+11.4.1 Members shall have access to a Scheme "help desk" (section 4.1).
 This is defined as a mechanism by which members can ask their Scheme for assistance with, and report on, matters including general advice about: the EPBR and associated infrastructure; conflicts of interest; complaints; QA requirements; and software issues including conventions.
-The Level of service which members can expect from the Scheme shall be included in material available to Scheme applicants. - 11.4.2 Schemes shall record, and from time to time analyse, the nature of enquiries from members and be able to demonstrate how they have considered the outcome.
-The analysis will be undertaken at least quarterly and be used to inform QA assessments (see Section 5), and the provision of information to members (Section 4.4).
+The level of service which members can expect from the Scheme shall be included in material available to Scheme applicants.

+11.4.2 Schemes shall record, and from time to time analyse, the nature of enquiries from Members and be able to demonstrate how they have considered the outcome.
+The analysis will be undertaken at least quarterly and be used to inform QA assessments (see Section 5), and the provision of information to Members (Section 4.4).